 Eletta Callahan, Faculty Fellow

 Eletta Callahan is a faculty director for the Sustainable Enterprise Partnership (SEP).
-She is also a professor of law and public policy at the Whitman School of Management at Syracuse University in Syracuse NY.
-Her Research Interests include sustainability, whistleblowing, at-will employment, environmental policy, and academic integrity.
-Her research has been published in Virginia Journal of International Law and Vanderbilt Journal of Transnational Law.
+She is also a professor of law and public policy at the Whitman School of Management at Syracuse University in Syracuse, NY.
+Her research Interests include sustainability, whistleblowing, at-will employment, environmental policy, and academic integrity.
+Her research has been published in the Virginia Journal of International Law and the Vanderbilt Journal of Transnational Law.

-I currently am the academic director for the EU project “Mare Nostrum”, at the Technion, Haifa, Israel.
+Rachelle Adam is currently am the academic director for the EU project “Mare Nostrum” at the Technion, Haifa, Israel.
 This international project focuses on “bridging the implementation gap” in integrated coastal zone management (ICZM) in the Mediterranean.
-I am also teaching environmental law at Hebrew University, Faculty of Law, spring term 2014.
-I have also started an "Elephant Research Forum" under the IEL/IG at ASIL.
-This fall semester 2013 I will be a visiting scholar at Boston College Law School.
-My upcoming book, Elephant Treaties, a colonial legacy of the biodiversity crisis, will be published at the end of this year by UPNE press.
+She taught environmental law at Hebrew University, Faculty of Law, in spring 2014.
+She has also started an "Elephant Research Forum" under the IEL/IG at ASIL.
+During fall 2013, she was a visiting scholar at Boston College Law School.
+Her book Elephant Treaties, a colonial legacy of the biodiversity crisis, was published by UPNE press.

 Satishkumar Belliethathan, Fellow